EJTH/phun-js-box2d/README.md

 ## HTML5 Algodoo scene viewer/player
 The plan for the web player is to use [LiquidFun](https://github.com/google/liquidfun) by Google for the Physics calculations and possibly THREE.js for the rendering.
 LiquidFun is an extension of the Box2D physics engine and comes in an EmScripten compiled version for javascript.

+## Instructions
+Go to the [phun-js-webplayer](https://ejth.github.io/phun-js-box2d/lib/player/index.html?scene=dragndrop.phz) drag and drop your algodoo scene into the browser.
+Thats it!

 ### Player features
   - Drag & drop .phz files to load (Client side)
   - Hinges, springs (wip)